dvcrn/sublimious/README.md

 - [x] add easier descriptions for commands
 - [ ] add option to bind custom actions to sublimious
 - [ ] add option to execute / register functions from within .sublimious
 - [ ] add some kind of framework / lib to give information about current state back (e.g. tab index).
-Needed for comamnds like `close all other tabs`
+Needed for commands like `close all other tabs`
 - [ ] allow multiple commands bound to the same action
 - [ ] fix initial installation process (currently throwing a ton of errors)
 - [ ] add a better default .sublimious